kozlowsky/ick-project/README.md

 ### About
 Konrad: 'My name is Konrad.
 I read books.
 Don't ask me about genres, because I read everything (it depends on current season).'
+Jakub: 'My name is Jakub.
+I was born in Bialystok'